mahmoudaboueleneen/tomasulo/docs/report.md

 This chapter documents an overview of our software's architecture and design.

+### The Tomasulo Algorithm

+Due to the heavy dependencies of the features of this program on each other, and how almost every component needs data to flow to it from another component, and the absence of time to draw system diagrams and strictly define how data would flow throughout the system, we decided to start writing down a text description of the tomasulo algorithm and dumped all the details we could think of and the challenges that we would face during implementation and our (possible?) solutions to them.
+You can find this description in the `algorithm.txt` file under this directory.

+We have also made a list of assumptions with regards to the algorithm, hardware architecture, instruction syntax, and more.
+You can find these assumptions in the `assumptions.md` file under this directory.

+### The Tomasulo Architecture

+To keep track of the real hardware architecture and to properly simulate it, we took as reference a couple of diagrams which can be found under this directory, entitled `architecture_1.png` and `architecture_2.png`.
+Both are taken from the German University in Cairo's Microprocessors Course for the year 2023, by Dr. Milad Ghantous.

-### Data Flow
+### Application Data Flow

-Our software uses a client-server architecture, where the client gets inputs from the user like instructions, instruction latencies, buffer sizes, etc. which are necessary to configure a run of the Tomasulo algorithm, then makes a HTTP request to the server using these inputs and waits for the response.
+Our software uses a client-server architecture.

+The client takes the inputs from the user like instructions, instruction latencies, buffer sizes, etc. - which are necessary to configure a run of the Tomasulo algorithm - then makes a HTTP request to the server using these inputs and waits for the response.
 (See `Appendix` for an interesting story as to why we chose client-server)

 The server then proceeds to run the algorithm using the inputs from the received HTTP request, records the required values at each clock cycle such as station and buffer values, and returns them in an array to the client in an HTTP response.